alternetsoft/AlternetUI/README.md

 - Use the "C:\Alternet.UI" folder or any other root folder.
 The folder name should not contain any spaces or non-English letters.

 Step 2. macOS Machine Setup:
-- macOS 10.15 or newer is required.
+- macOS 10.15 (Catalina) or newer is required.
 - Install XCode and CMake.
 - Make folder with Windows Alternet.UI installation accessible for macOS Machine.